 So you’re interested in learning about pastry and baking, but don’t know where to begin?
-Whether you plan on opening your own bakery one day, or you just want to take your pastry skills to the next level, pastry arts books can teach you a lot about the art and science behind your favorite baked goods.
+Whether you plan on opening your own bakery, or you just want to take your skills to the next level, pastry arts books can teach you a lot about the art and science behind your favorite baked goods.

-But with literally thousands of books on pastry arts to choose from, it can be difficult to know where to look for the best resources.
+But with literally thousands of books to choose from, it can be difficult to know where to look for the best resources.

 We turned to the Pastry Chef Instructors at the Auguste Escoffier School of Culinary Arts for their top book recommendations in the pastry arts category.

 Top 7 Pastry & Baking Books According to Pastry Chefs

 1. Best for Bread Making: Bread, by Jeffrey Hammelman

 Bread is notoriously difficult to master, even among avid bakers.
 Although bread usually only requires a handful of ingredients to make, the process is long and involves many steps.
 If you don’t knead your dough long enough or you overproof your loaf, you can quickly end up with a lackluster loaf.

 Luckily for us, world-renowned bread expert Jeffrey Hammelman outlined all his tips and tricks in a book aptly titled Bread.
 It’s geared more toward large-scale bakeries with formulas that yield large quantities, but you can learn a lot about the science and ratios of bread baking regardless of whether you are a home chef or professional baker.